ShengHuaWu/Vapor3Series/Relationship/README.md

     }
 }
 ```
-This route handler uses `query(on:)` function to get the pets, and then we have to register this route handler at the bottom of `boot(router:)` method as well.
+This route handler uses `query(on:)` function to get the pets, and then we also have to register this route handler at the bottom of `boot(router:)` method.
 ```
 tokenProtected.get(Category.parameter, "pets", use: getPetsHandler)
 ```
-It connects a HTTP GET request to `api/categories/:category_id/pets` to the new route handler.
+This line connects a HTTP GET request to `api/categories/:category_id/pets` to the new route handler.

-Last but not least, we should take care of is removing the sibling relationship, and fortunately removing a sibling relationship is very similar to adding the relationship.
+Last but not least, we should take care of removing the sibling relationship, and fortunately removing a sibling relationship is very similar to adding the relationship.
 Switch back to `PetsController.swift` and add one more route handler after `getCategoriesHandler`.
 ```
 func removeCategoriesHandler(_ req: Request) throws -> Future<HTTPStatus> {